Skip to main content

 Data Collection Burden

-The total time, effort, and resources required from respondents and implementers to complete data collection activities, balanced against data quality needs and programme capacity.
+The total time, effort, and resources required from respondents and implementers to complete data collection activities, balanced against data quality needs and program capacity.

 Data Management